zmajeed/bnfparser/README.md

 - Literal strings and characters are quoted
 - A stray alternative operator in the rule for <pre-reserved word> has been deleted
-- The definition of <space> has been corrected to U+0020 from U+00A0
+- The definition of `<space>` has been corrected to U+0020 from U+00A0
+- A superfluous pair of group brackets has been removed

-Even though the grammar for GQL EBNF is specific to ISO-39075, its features are typical of other extended BNF syntaxes.
-It should be easy to modify to represent other EBNF notations.
+The EBNF defined for GQL in ISO-39075 is the same as that used for SQL in ISO-9075.
+As far as I can tell it is unique to these two standards and hasn't been used anywhere else.
+But its features are typical of other extended BNF syntaxes.
+It should be straightforward to modify the grammar and parser in this repo to convert other EBNF notations to BNF.

 ## A Grammar for EBNF